+Igniting motivation with your money is a starting place to build financial discipline, create strong financial habits, and change your life!
 Here are a few thoughts that have personally helped us to succeed in our financial goals!
-Hopefully, they can help you develop motivation with your money.
+Hopefully, they can help you capture motivation with your money.
 Remember, practice makes perfect!
-Read on for my honest opinion.

 Will-Power and Execution to Sustain Motivation with your Money